 The healthiest option is often to end that relationship, but ending a relationship is unfortunately not always the safest option.

-Recovery from abuse and neglect take time and generally need plenty of support – from friends, family, helping professionals.
+Recovery from abuse and neglect take time (read: possibly years) and generally need plenty of support – from friends, family, helping professionals.

 Emotional flashbacks into a traumatised freeze response